PRESIDENT — HARBEC INC.

 “We're always trying to improve ourselves, and IMTS is where we go to get the information we need to do that.
 IMTS makes us aware of what's possible in this industry.”

 Bob Bechtold, President of Harbec, Inc., in Ontario, N.Y., knows first-hand that the key to growth is to never stop changing.
 When he started his business in 1977, he was using numerical control machines with manual punch cards and paper tape.
 Today, his company has evolved to using an industry-leading combination of additive and subtractive manufacturing featuring state-of-the-art technology.

 “If you sit still, you might as well turn the lights out and go home,” Bechtold says.
-“We've survived 41 years because we constantly change and redefine ourselves.
+“We've survived all these years because we constantly change and redefine ourselves.
 By being innovators, we are ready to take the next opportunity.
 We're always trying to improve ourselves, and IMTS is where we go to get the information we need to do that.”

 Harbec is a precision component manufacturer that creates tight-tolerance component parts and sub-assemblies, primarily aerospace and medical customers using complex materials (there are more than 300 different polymer blends in inventory).

 The Evolution of Manufacturing Tech